awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 ## Managing CMK tags \(console\)<a name="manage-tags"></a>

 You can add tags to a CMK when you [create the CMK](create-keys.md) in the AWS KMS console\.
-You can also use the console to add, edit, and delete tags on customer managed CMKs\.
+You can also use the console to add, view, edit, and delete tags on customer managed CMKs\.
+You can also filter your CMK tables to display only the CMKs with particular tags\.

 **To add, edit, or delete a tag for an existing CMK**